VMware Identity Manager (vIDM / WSA) opensearch service will not start.

 /etc/init.d/opensearch stop

-3. Log in to the DB on psql primary node with this command:
+3. Log in to the database on the psql primary node:

 select * from saas.DatabaseChangeLogLock;

-5. If there is a lock found above (t, with some date & IP address), remove it like so:
+5. If a lock is found (indicated by t, with a date and IP address), remove it using the following command:

 update saas.DATABASECHANGELOGLOCK SET LOCKED=false, LOCKGRANTED=null, LOCKEDBY=null where ID=1;

-6. Log out of the database with \q and issue steps 2,3,4 above: release liquibase locks, restart horizon-workspace and then start opensearch.
+6. Log out of the database using \q and repeat steps 2, 3, and 4 above to release Liquibase locks, restart horizon-workspace, and start opensearch.

-(Note: for versions of vIDM earlier than 3.3.7, replace opensearch with elasticsearch wherever mentioned.
-These older versions are now EOL.)
+Note: For versions of vIDM earlier than 3.3.7, replace opensearch with elasticsearch wherever mentioned.
+These older versions are now End of Life (EOL).

 Additional Information

-Brief service restart.
-If the vIDM is serving users in terms of login, there may be a momentary disconnect.
+There is a brief service restart associated with these steps.
+If VMware Identity Manager (vIDM) is currently serving users for login, there may be a momentary disconnect.

 curl http://localhost:9200/_cluster/health?pretty=true

-everything is good, there are enough nodes in the cluster to ensure at least 2 full copies of the data spread across the cluster.
+• Green: Everything is functioning correctly.
+There are enough nodes in the cluster to ensure at least two full copies of the data are spread across the cluster.